 How is it that more and more people are choosing to plunge into icy water, completely voluntarily?
 Having chattering teeth, a shivering body and blue lips has become increasingly popular.
 Why?
-Here are 6 great reasons to swim outdoors in winter, and the best spots to do so in Sweden and Norway.
+Here are 6 great reasons to swim outdoors in winter, and the best places to do so in Sweden and Norway.

 1. You will strengthen your immune system

 Yes, you read that right.
 Forget the theory that the cold can make you sick.
 In fact, ice-cold dips can strengthen your immune system.
 It's always smart to get some tips before letting the cold water embrace your body.
 Choose a spot that is protected from the wind and where you can easily get out of the water, with the help of a ladder, for example.